mycrazycracy/tf-kaldi-speaker/README.md

 # Features

-* Entire pipeline of neural network based speaker verification.
+* Entire pipeline of neural network-based speaker verification.
 * Both training from scratch and fine-tuning a pre-trained model are supported.
 * Examples including VoxCeleb and SRE.
 Refer to Fisher to customized the dataset.
 * Standard x-vector architecture (with minor modification).
 * Angular softmax, additive margin softmax, additive angular margin softmax, triplet loss and other loss functions.
-* Self attention
+* Self-attention

 # Usage
  * The demos for SRE and VoxCeleb are included in egs/{sre,voxceleb}.
 Follow `run.sh` to go through the code.